Vietnam.vn - Nền tảng quảng bá Việt Nam

 Floating Stone Palace in the middle of the field

-Báo An GiangBáo An Giang09/05/2025
+Báo An GiangBáo An Giang08/05/2025

-Floating Stone Palace is located in the middle of the field.
+The Floating Stone Palace is located in the middle of the field.

-Leave a mark on the pioneers
+Leaving a mark of the pioneers

-The story of the "sacred" stone in the middle of the field
+The story of the "sacred" stone in the middle of the field.

-There are many mysterious stories surrounding the stone.
-Not knowing where the sacred rumors originated, some superstitious people came to pray and ask for all kinds of fortune.
-Then, from the inanimate stone, people "sanctified" it into a sacred object.
-The day we stood admiring the stone, we saw a few people come here to pray.
-When they saw us raising their cameras to take pictures, they hurriedly avoided us, for fear of being published in the newspaper.
+Many fantastical stories surround this rock.
+The rumors of its sacredness are unknown, but some superstitious people come to pray and ask for all sorts of blessings.
+As a result, this inanimate rock has been "deified" into a sacred object.
+While admiring the rock, we saw several people praying.
+When they saw us raising our cameras to take pictures, they scrambled away, afraid of being published in the newspaper.

 LUU MY